-In commercial construction, project closeout isn’t just a checklist—it’s the last financial milestone that determines whether a job ends profitably—or eats into stakeholder revenue.
+In commercial construction, project closeout isn’t just a checklist—it’s the last financial milestone that determines whether a job ends profitably or erodes expected margins through extended overhead costs.
 For General Contractors, the ability to bill for retention is the ultimate goal at the end of a project.
 But in reality, that billing is often delayed—not because the work isn’t done, but because all Specialty Contractor Change Orders have yet to be reconciled.

 Retention is the final 5–10% of project value held back by the owner (and likewise withheld from subs).
 You can’t bill for it until the project is closed out.
 But you can’t close out until every outstanding Change Order is accounted for, negotiated, and resolved.
 That’s where GCs can get stuck.

-Meanwhile, the project team—project managers, engineers, office staff—continues burning hours on a project that’s no longer generating revenue.
+Meanwhile, the project team, including project managers, engineers, and office staff continues burning hours on a project that’s no longer generating revenue.
 Overhead keeps ticking.
 Your margin starts shrinking.
 And future projects may get delayed because key people are still tied up closing out a job that should be done.

 While it’s easy to assume that slow Subcontractor paperwork or incomplete punch lists hold up closeouts, the truth is more fundamental: